 Garnish with an orange peel.
 Serve and enjoy.

 The Blood and Sand No. 2

 Great cocktails inspire other great cocktails and the Blood and Sand is no different.
-Scotch Whisky works well in cocktails and stands up to modern flavors.
+Scotch whisky works well in cocktails and stands up to modern flavors.

-For a newer take on the Blood and Sand, use Cherry Heering for the cherry brandy and replace the orange with passion fruit.
+For a newer take on the Blood and Sand, use cherry liqueur for the cherry brandy and replace the orange with passion fruit.
 The sweet vermouth is swapped for a red-wine-based liqueur.
 It's very fun and a delight to drink.

 Which Scotch Should You Choose?

 Most whiskey drinkers prefer to mix blended scotches into their cocktails and this is often the best choice.
 Blended whiskeys tend to be a bit more affordable and the flavor more universal than many of the single malts.

 How Strong Is the Blood and Sand?